 Another option, which you can do from the comfort of your own home, is online tutoring.
 I know 51 Talk is a legit company, and is currently hiring, but there are tons more out there.

 You’ll get interviewed via Skype.
 Some places even require a teaching demo.
 If they decide to hire you, they will begin the legal process on their side.
 They’ll likely need copies of your degree, your teaching certification, medical checks, and a “non-criminal” certification.
 You will also need to sign the contract.
 Read it many times, and read it carefully.

 Most contracts are for a year.
 Some are six months.
 A few even offer 3–4 month contracts.
 But shorter contracts are hard to find because they don’t want to invest in someone who is going to stay for such a small period of time.
 Likely those positions will be volunteer based or very low pay.
 You can break your contract, but often there is a monetary penalty.
 For example, if I break my contract before 6 months, my flight is not paid for.
-Also, if I don’t give notice, I’m charged $500.
+Also, if I don’t give notice, I’m charged hundreds of dollars.

 What of the teaching experience?

 Italian student Caterina di Mascio, 19, has learned most of her English through TEFL-based techniques.
 “Learning English with a native teacher isn’t like formal education,” she says.
 “It’s fun and interesting, and your teacher becomes your friend.”
 The characteristic TEFL emphasis on spoken language quickly breaks down inhibitions and forces each student to pay close attention throughout the lesson.